BigSoftVideo/CAVA360VR2.0/README.md

 ## Bug reports

-How to enter a bug report issue
+How to enter a [bug report issue](https://github.com/BigSoftVideo/CAVA360VR-beta-testing/issues/new/choose)

 ## Feature requests

-How to enter a feature request or enhancement to a tool issue
+How to enter a [feature request or enhancement](https://github.com/BigSoftVideo/CAVA360VR-beta-testing/issues/new/choose) to a tool issue

+## Project

+You will be able to track bugs and features as issues in our [project KANBAN board](https://github.com/BigSoftVideo/CAVA360VR-beta-testing/projects/1)

 ## Using SLACK to communicate directly with the developers